 Inquiries relating to the Sponsor shall be directed to the Sponsor Chair, and members shall so inform individuals who raise such questions.
 All replies to inquiries shall be made through the Sponsor Chair.

-8.3 Public statements for standards
+8.3 Public Statements for Standards

 This clause shall not be modified.